CanonicalLtd/maas-docs/en/nodes-scripts-cli.md

 To use the CLI, first make sure you are [logged in][maas-cli-login].

-!!!
-Note:
-    For further details on which metadata fields can be used within scripts, and what they do, see
-    [Commissioning and Hardware Testing Scripts][maas-scripts-fields].
+> ⓘ For further details on which metadata fields can be used within scripts, and what they do, see  [Commissioning and Hardware Testing Scripts][maas-scripts-fields].

 ## Script management